 Bring what suits you best for hunting, but we recommend a .270 – .300 for most species and a .375 – .416 for buffalo.
 Most airlines limit your ammunition to 11 pounds packed in a locked case in your duffel bag.
 A good combination would be 60 rounds for light rifles and 20 softs and 20 solids for heavy rifles.

-Handling of Your Trophies
+Handling of Your Safari

 Field preparation is included in your safari package this includes Dip and Pack, export documents and permits, these services are provided by Uganda Wildlife Taxidermy & Tannery Services Ltd. (UWTTS)!
 Shipping to your selected taxidermist or clearing agent is at your expense.